CopernicaMarketingSoftware/Documentation/Yothalot/cpp-mapreduce.md

 public:
     /**
      *  The mapper step
-     *  @param  value       The value to map
+     *  @param  Key        The value to map
-     *  @param  size        Size of the value
+     *  @param  Value      Size of the value
-     *  @param  reducer     The result object to which key/value pairs can be mapped */ virtual void map(const char *value, size_t size, Yothalot::Reducer &reducer) = 0;
+     *  @param  reducer    The result object to which key/value pairs can be mapped */ virtual void map(const Yothalot::Key &key, const Yothalot::Value &value, Yothalot::Reducer &reducer) = 0;

     /**
      *  Function to reduce a key that comes with a number of values
      *  @param  key         The key that should be reduced